 The USFOSD Advisory Committee was established in early 2017 to assist in hiring an Assistant Vice President of Supplier Diversity to champion the supplier diversity efforts across USF.

 On April 17, 2017, the selected candidate began employment with USF and has and will continue to work with the USFOSD Advisory Committee to establish a foundation for program growth and overall success.

-The USFOSD Advisory Committee meets monthly and is comprised of USF administration, faculty and staff.
+The USFOSD Advisory Committee meets quarterly and is comprised of USF administration, faculty and staff.

 - Terrie Daniel, Assistant Vice President Supplier Diversity